vinceimbat/vinceimbat/content/literature/the copyeditors handbook einsohn and schwartz.md

 Benefits of resisting the urge to recast an author's phrase in your own voice.
 -
 - Smoother client relationship
-- Shorter and easier cleanup and copyediting
+- Shorter cleanup and copyediting
 - No need to maintain the author's style
 ;;
 Easier mechanical editing